Maharashtra was in fact birthplace of the revolutionary movement in India.

 His ideas and philosophy were published in his book entitled, The Indian war of Independence.

 V.D.
-Savarkar established Abhinav Barat Society in India.
+Savarkar established the Abhinav Barat Society in India.

 The members of the society in India did a commendable job during the Swadeshi movement.